xuthus83/pigallery2/MANPAGE.md

   --Server-Threading-thumbnailThreads                                       Number of threads that are used to generate thumbnails.
 If 0, number of 'CPU cores -1' threads will be used. (default: 0)
-  --Server-Log-level                                                        Logging level. (default: 'info') --Server-Log-sqlLevel                                                     Logging level for SQL queries. (default: 'error') --Server-Log-logServerTiming                                              If enabled, the app ads "Server-Timing" http header to the response. (default: false)
+  --Server-Log-level                                                        Logging level. (default: 'info') --Server-Log-sqlLevel                                                     Logging level for SQL queries. (default: 'error') --Server-Log-logServerTiming                                              If enabled, the app adds "Server-Timing" http header to the response. (default: false)
   --Users-authenticationRequired                                            Enables user management with login to password protect the gallery. (default: true)
   --Users-unAuthenticatedUserRole                                           Default user right when password protection is disabled. (default: 'Admin')
   --Users-enforcedUsers                                                     Creates these users in the DB during startup if they do not exist.
 If a user with this name exist, it won't be overwritten, even if the role is different. (default: [])